 saffron the color of her name

-(The preceding haiku was written to the prompt of spice or spices, given by Michael Dylan Welch, on February 4, 2013.)
+(The preceding haiku was written to the prompt of spices, given by Michael Dylan Welch, on February 4, 2013.)

 the last leaves

 evening shadows the empty crib